AymanNabih/flycode/README.md

 - The command I used to install the container:

       sudo docker run -it -p 8888:8888 jupyter/datascience-notebook
-- After downloading the container will be started, just follow the instructions on terminal.
+- After downloading, the container will be started, just follow the instructions on terminal.

 **3. Configuring and Testing the Fly-LSH code**

 Source: [A Python implementation of efficient LSH inspired by fruit fly brain](https://github.com/dataplayer12/Fly-LSH)

 - From the Jupyter Notebook obtained in Section 2, open a new Terminal window and from that run: